 In the marketplace, it's what we do externally.
 So, externally, we focus on branding.
 We want to be the diverse and inclusive partner of choice.
 We want to be the vendor of choice when people look for diverse talent and strategy.
 We want to be the company that is not just talking about diversity but doing diversity.

-I'm excited about my role with Randstad for D and I because we do great work for ourselves and our clients.
+: I'm excited about my role with Randstad for D&I because we do great work for ourselves and our clients.

 In 2017, Randstad appointed me as the chief diversity and inclusion officer.
 We became the first major staffing company to have a chief diversity and inclusion officer; it was a huge shift.
 The staffing industry as a whole needs diversity because it's not a major focus.
 Making that shift was a great investment and a great message externally and internally about our focus on D&I.

 Also, in January, I had the opportunity to go to the department of justice (DOJ) and speak at the anti-human-trafficking summit.
 Representatives from Facebook and UPS were on the panel.
 The summit was intended to elevate the discussion on trafficking and urge the DOJ to increase efforts to stop human traffickers in the United States.

 Right now, gun traffickers get stricter penalties than human traffickers.
 But human trafficking supplies the most money and is a detriment to communities.
 Human trafficking is a modern-day form of slavery.

 : Do you ever work hands-on with the survivors of the human trafficking?
 Or is your role broader?

 : We do.

 And unfortunately, underage child trafficking is the fastest growing.
 Parents, especially, have to take time to talk to their sons and daughters because it's not just women and girls, it's also boys.
 Another form of trafficking that is on the rise involves domestic workers.

 : How do you see D&I moving forward in the country for the future?